TheCalculatorsHub

 How BMI Prime clarified the weight loss target a BMI of 29.3 never made clear

-In early 2026, I was reviewing feedback from a 41-year-old woman who had been trying to lose weight for several months.
+A 41-year-old woman who had been trying to lose weight for several months shared her feedback with me a while back.
 She described knowing her BMI was 29.3 (overweight) but feeling uncertain about how far she actually was from the healthy range and what a realistic weight target looked like.
 She was 162 cm tall and weighed 76.8 kg.
 The raw BMI of 29.3 told her she was overweight, but it gave no intuitive sense of the distance from the healthy ceiling.

 Running her numbers through the BMI Prime formula, her BMI Prime was 1.175.
 That single figure told the full story: she was 17.5% above the upper limit of the WHO healthy range.
 To reach BMI Prime 1.0 (BMI exactly 25), she needed to lose 10.7 kg.
 That target is specific and derived directly from her height, not from a generalised guideline.
 The Lancet 2004 paper establishing appropriate BMI cutoffs for Asian and non-Asian populations is the foundational reference for why the divisor matters: the same BMI has different health implications depending on population reference, and BMI Prime makes that explicit by encoding the reference value into the output.